- Introduction

 The Private Mortgage Process from Start to Finish

-Initial Discussion
+Initial discussion

 Shortly after, the mortgage provider should send the borrower:

-• An estimated outline of costs
+• Estimated outline of costs

-• An application form
+• Application form

-• A list of required documents
+• List of required documents

-Complex requests which include customized mortgage agreement terms can take much longer to analyze but still follow much of the same process.
+Complex requests, which include customized mortgage agreement terms, can take much longer to analyze but still follow much of the same process.

-The software that generates estimated values for properties is called an Automatic Valuation Model (AVM).
+The software that generates estimated property values is called an Automatic Valuation Model (AVM).
 The most popular AVM software for Ontario mortgage providers is called Purview, which is developed and maintained by a company called Teranet.
 This value estimate is primarily based on recent sales of comparable properties in close proximity to the subject property.
 This valuation is usually produced during the initial conversation.

 Review the Outline